Analysis of Methanol, Denaturants and Illicit Liquors

 Denaturants: the markers in industrial alcohol

-Industrial alcohol is the same ethanol that sits in your gin bottle, sold without beverage excise on the condition that it is denatured (made unfit to drink).
+Industrial alcohol is the same compound as beverage ethanol, sold without beverage excise on the condition that it is denatured to make it unfit for consumption.
 The denaturants do two jobs: they add a strongly unpleasant taste or smell, and they provide a chemical marker the lab can use to prove a beverage came from a denatured-alcohol source.
-The Indian Standards specification for denatured spirit (and the related state Excise rules) lists a small set of approved markers, and forensic toxicology MCQs lean on this list.
+The Indian Standards specification for denatured spirit (and the related state Excise rules) lists a small set of approved markers, and forensic toxicology analysis relies on this list as the evidentiary basis for identifying diverted industrial spirit.

 - Pyridine.
 A foul-smelling tertiary amine, easily detected by olfaction and by GC.
 Historically the primary denaturant in Indian rectified spirit.